dahico-dk/nodeJS-server-boilerplate/README.md

 # NodeJS Rest Api Boilerplate (NodeApi)

 NodeApi is a boilerplate for developers who wants to setup a simple nodejs rest api with express.
 It can configured to use socket.io and mongodb with mongoose npm package.
-JWT package has been already setup for ease the development time.
+A lot of packages has been already setup for shorter development time.

 ### Running server
 server start command implemented in the package.json file